Patient Condition Guide: Cannabis and Coronavirus (COVID-19)

 Is a COVID-19 infection an eligible medical condition for a cannabis med card?

 At this time, no, a diagnosis of COVID-19 is not a qualifying condition for a medical marijuana card.
 Though some states do not have a formal list of qualifying conditions, it is highly improbable that an evaluating physician would recommend medical marijuana for COVID-19.
 Even so, a COVID-19 infection does not last for that long (a few weeks, at the most).
-Meaning your qualifying condition (and MMJ eligibility) would expire within a short window.
+This means your qualifying condition (and MMJ eligibility) would expire within a short window.

 Is it wise to share a joint with an individual who has previously tested positive for COVID-19?